 Recently, I was privileged to spend half a day with some of our nation’s finest cyber warriors at a RedSeal workshop.
 Early in the morning, members of various DoD Cyber Protection Teams (CPTs) gathered around a u-shaped table in Columbia, Maryland.
-We had four Army soldiers, five Maryland Air National guardsmen, two United States Marines and one Navy sailor.

 The workshop showcases how CPTs use RedSeal every day to secure cyber terrain and support the warfighter’s mission.
 This was the fourth workshop that RedSeal has organized this year.